Elvis Andrus Player Props: White Sox vs. Brewers

 - The Brewers pitching staff ranks 16th in the league with a collective 8.7 strikeouts per nine innings.

-- The Brewers' 4.04 team ERA ranks 12th across all league pitching staffs.
+- The Brewers have the 13th-ranked team ERA across all league pitching staffs (4.05).

-- The righty last pitched on Saturday against the Pittsburgh Pirates, when he went six innings, allowing two earned runs while giving up two hits.
+- The right-hander last pitched on Sunday against the Pittsburgh Pirates, when he threw five innings, allowing two earned runs while giving up four hits.

+- The 30-year-old has amassed a 1.65 ERA and 11.6 strikeouts per nine innings in three games this season, while allowing a batting average of .193 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.